NorthMund/MonitoringBot/README.md

 ### Commands

 - `/stats`: Displays current server statistics, including CPU usage, CPU temperature, RAM usage, and available RAM.
 Indicates whether monitoring is enabled.
+- `/limits`: Displays the current alert thresholds for CPU usage, CPU temperature, and RAM usage.
 - `/start_monitoring`: Starts the monitoring process.
 The bot will send alerts if any thresholds are exceeded.

 ### Running the Bot Manually